opensafely/post-covid-cvd-methods/README.md

-# Impact of vaccination on the association of COVID-19 with arterial and venous thrombotic diseases: an OpenSAFELY cohort study using linked electronic health records
+# (CLONE!)
+Impact of vaccination on the association of COVID-19 with arterial and venous thrombotic diseases: an OpenSAFELY cohort study using linked electronic health records

 Abstract: The incidence of cardiovascular diseases increases after COVID-19 diagnosis.
 How COVID-19 vaccination and different SARS-CoV-2 variants impact on this increase is unclear.
 The objective was to quantify associations between COVID-19 diagnosis and cardiovascular diseases in different vaccination and variant eras in England.